stanford-crfm/haliax/docs/api.md

 ## Named Array Reference

-Most methods on [haliax.NamedArray][] just call the corresponding `haliax` function with the array as the first argument.
+Most methods on [haliax.NamedArray][] just call the corresponding `haliax` function with the array as the first argument, just as with Numpy.
 The exceptions are documented here:

 ::: haliax.NamedArray